 Download the Park Rx infographic and share and display it everywhere for a little extra motivation.

 The South Dakota Park Rx project aligns with the vision of the Exercise is Medicine® initiative.
 The goal is to make physical activity and exercise a standard part of global disease prevention and treatment.
 Our goal is to increase assessment and prescription of physical activity.
 Park Rx is a great way to encourage physical activity for your patients.

 For a complete listing of South Dakota State Parks and to find the ones closest to you visit South Dakota Game, Fish & Parks.

 For more information about exercise assessment and prescription, please visit ExerciseIsMedicine.org

-To find out how to measure the level of physical activity that’s right for you, talk to your doctor and visit Health.gov
+To find out more about the recommended levels of physical activity, talk with your doctor and visit Health.gov